bwohlberg/sporco/docs/source/install.rst

    cd sporco
    python setup.py build
+   python setup.py test
    python setup.py install

+Please report any test failures.
 The install command will usually have to be performed with root permissions, e.g. on Ubuntu Linux

 ::